JJCAPPE/deskinator/deliverables/report.typ

 == Problem Statement

-*The goal is to design a device that can clean and maintain shared EK131-210 desks in between uses, to ensure that students have a debris-free and sanitary workspace, without requiring a staff to manually wipe down each desk during classes.*
+*The goal is to design a device that can clean and maintain shared EK131-210 desks in between uses, to ensure that students have a debris-free and sanitary workspace, without requiring staff to manually wipe down each desk during classes.*

 == Key Objectives and Metrics